HangfireIO/Hangfire/README.md

 build pack
 ```

-To see the full list of avalable commands, pass the `-docs` switch:
+To see the full list of available commands, pass the `-docs` switch:

 ```
 build -docs